Microsoft Licensing

 Introduction

-All recommendations emphasize engaging independent licensing experts for clarity and fairness.
+All recommendations emphasize the importance of engaging independent licensing experts for clarity and fairness.

 Key Takeaways: